pika/pika/docs/index.rst

 Using Pika
 ----------
-Pika supports two modes of development, synchronous using the BlockingConnection adapter and asynchronous using one of the AsyncoreConnection, SelectConnection and TwistedConnection adapters.
+Pika supports two modes of development, synchronous using the BlockingConnection adapter and asynchronous using one of the AsyncoreConnection, SelectConnection and TornadoConnection adapters.

 .. toctree::
    :glob:
    :maxdepth: 2

    connecting
+   channel_use
    examples/index
    faq